 Our students take federally required assessments every spring.
 These assessments help us understand how our students are growing academically compared to their peers across the state.
 The state also uses this testing data to provide more support and resources to the schools in the greatest need.
-Beginning with the 2019-20 school year, the English language arts and math assessment for grades 3-8 is called the Illinois Assessment of Readiness (IAR).
+The English language arts and math assessment for grades 3-8 is called the Illinois Assessment of Readiness (IAR).

 To learn more about the new Illinois Assessment of Readiness test, please visit the Illinois State Board of Education website.

 Illinois Science Assessment (ISA)

 In compliance with federal testing requirements, D140 administers the Illinois Science Assessment (ISA) each year to students in fifth grade and eighth grade.

 The ISA is based on the Illinois Learning Standards in Science, incorporating the Next Generation Science Standards (NGSS).
 The NGSS are the most comprehensive science standards that Illinois has ever had.
 They are more rigorous and detailed as they integrate the content of science with the practices of science.

 For more information, please visit the Illinois Science Assessment (ISA) section of the Illinois State Board of Education website.